valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in scripts: yes
 * Available in functions: yes

-The Redis Lua execution context always provides a singleton instance of an object named _redis_.
+The Valkey Lua execution context always provides a singleton instance of an object named _redis_.
-The _redis_ instance enables the script to interact with the Redis server that's running it.
+The _redis_ instance enables the script to interact with the Valkey server that's running it.
 Following is the API provided by the _redis_ object instance.

 ### <a name="server.call"></a> `server.call(command [,arg...])`